The application for the Flinn Foundation Seed Grants to Promote Translational Research Program is due at 5 p.m. Monday, Oct. 2, 2023.

 - Publication of data.

-- Development/refinement of business plan and customer exploration.
+- Development/refinement of business plan and customer discovery.

 - Development of proposals for follow-on funding from Small Business Innovation Research funds, National Institutes of Health grants, angel investments, philanthropic funds, etc.